 Defining your Abs is a cross-section of two things, first: a clean diet, to remove body fat, assuming you have that under control.

 The second: and most important thing to define the abs is: using ab weight training or resistant to encourage abdominal growth and sharpen the abs and other surrounding core muscles.

 Will using weights or resistant make my waist look bigger?

 Note: a well developed abdominal wall probably has no more than a half-inch of protruding abdominal muscle, from that of someone that rarely trains them.
-So no; using weights simply: defines and accents the abs visually, not in girth.
+So no; using weights simply: builds and accents the abs modestly, not the girth.

 Why the abdominal journey takes so long?

-Especially seen in men; belly fat and the love handles are the last-thing to go off the mid-section, which of course obscures the look of the abdominal's, this can often be due to genetics or hormone imbalances.
+Especially seen in men; belly fat and the love handles are the last-thing to go off the mid-section, which of course obscures the look of the abdominal's, this can often vary from genetics, hormones or metabolic imbalances.

 Their are of course many different ways to lose body fat, this articles going to deal with old-school effort.

 If you’re around the 20% body fat mark, hard work, frequency and a clean diet, will probably take you 2 to 3 months before you can see your abs to the point where you should be proud of them.